 The optimal $u$ satisfies

 where $r_{i,j} = (f_{i,j} - c_1)^2 - (f_{i,j}- c_2)^2$.
-We rewrite \eqref{eq:elliptic-pde0} as the following elliptic PDE
+We rewrite~\eqref{eq:elliptic-pde0} as the following elliptic PDE

 which can be solved with a variety of PDE solvers, including Jacobi iterations.
-We do not however take Jacobi iterations to convergence to fully solve the PDE at each Bregman iterations.
-Instead, we execute an approximate solve with a single Jacobi iteration:
+We do not, however, take Jacobi iterations to fully solve the PDE at each Bregman iteration.
+Instead, we execute an approximate solve with a single Jacobi iteration

 Then we impose the bounds $0 \leq u \leq 1$ by